 Download Free Tools - Play around with open-source tools like SIFT Workstation.
 The SANS faculty has created over 150 free tools.
 Find them here.
-Aman Hardikar's Mind Map - Check this out to practice InfoSec skills online.

 Participate in Cyber Ranges - NetWars runs free events throughout the year, HacktheBox is a large playground and Security Innovations has built a practice hacking range (3 days access free).